openstack/openstack-manuals/doc/hot-guide/source/basic_resources.rst

 Create a volume
 ---------------

-Use the ``OS::Cinder::Volume`` resource to create a new Block Storage volume.
+Use the :hotref:`OS::Cinder::Volume` resource to create a new Block Storage volume.

 For example: